withfig/autocomplete/README.md

 tar -xz --strip=2 completion-specs-master/specs
 ```

+3. In the Mac status bar (top right corner of the screen), click the Fig icon, and make sure *Autocomplete* is selected.
+If Autocomplete ever stops working, just toggle this button.

 ### Make Your Own Spec
 1. Check out our docs: [https://docs.withfig.com/autocomplete](https://docs.withfig.com/autocomplete)
 2. Add your spec to `~/.fig/autocomplete`